Government Law Exams

 • The final selection is made based on the vacancies available at that time

-PSU (Public Sector Undertaking) units are owned by the government of India or state or corporations.
+PSU (Public Sector Undertaking) units are owned by the Indian government, individual states, or businesses.
 The Public Sector Undertakings offer massive job opportunities by holding exams regularly and individuals who clear the exam are employed in the PSUs.
-Few PSUs conduct their own exams for selection of law officers and others like ONGC (Oil and Natural Gas Corporation) and POWERGRID (Power Grid Corporation Of India Limited) hire their law officers based on CLAT-PG scores.

 Legal Consultant (grade F)